Laksar–Dehradun line

 The Laksar–Dehradun line is a railway route on the Northern Railway zone of Indian Railways.
 This route plays an important role in rail transportation of Garhwal division of Uttarakhand state.

-The corridor passes through the Hilly Areas of Uttarakhand and some portion are near the bank of Ganges with a stretch of 79 km which connects Laksar Junction situates on Moradabad–Ambala line and Dehradun.
+The corridor passes through the hilly areas of Uttarakhand.
+Some portions are near the bank of Ganges with a stretch of 79 km which connects Laksar Junction situates on Moradabad–Ambala line and Dehradun.
 It has a branch line which starts from Raiwala Junction and ends at Rishikesh with a stretch of 12 km.